odysseusmax/tg-index/replit-deploy-guide.md

 When running the repl for the first time, Replit will download and install all the third party packages (dependencies) needed for your app to work, so it may take a while for the process to complete.
 After that, a script that checks if all the required variables are present will run and when it finds that we didn't set the `SESSION_STRING` variable, it will trigger another built-in script that will ask you to type your phone number or bot API token. **TG-INDEX DOES NOT SUPPORT INDEXING CHANNELS/GROUPS USING BOTS YET** so you must type your phone number **with country code** and hit enter.

-> NOTE THAT IT DOES NOT HAVE TO BE THE SAME PHONE NUMBER YOU USED TO GET THE `API_ID` AND `API_HASH` VALUES, IT IS THE PHONE NUMBER OF THE ACCOUNT OF WHICH YOU WANT TO FETCH THE CHANNELS AND GROUPS FROM.
+> NOTE : IT DOES NOT HAVE TO BE THE SAME PHONE NUMBER YOU USED TO GET THE `API_ID` AND `API_HASH` VALUES, IT IS THE PHONE NUMBER OF THE ACCOUNT OF WHICH YOU WANT TO FETCH THE CHANNELS AND GROUPS FROM.
 SO IT GOES WITHOUT SAYING THAT, IF YOU WANT TO INDEX A SPECIFIC CHANNEL/GROUP, THE ACCOUNT LINKED WITH THE PHONE NUMBER YOU ARE TYPING HERE NEEDS TO BE A SUBSCRIBER/MEMBER OF THAT CHANNEL/GROUP.

-> NOTE THAT THE CHECKER SCRIPT WILL TRIGGER THE SESSION STRING GENERATOR SCRIPT ONLY IF YOU SET THE PREVIOUS THREE VARIABLES PROPERLY OR ELSE IT WILL ASK YOU TO SET THE MISSING VARIABLES INSTEAD.
+> NOTE : THE CHECKER SCRIPT WILL TRIGGER THE SESSION STRING GENERATOR SCRIPT ONLY IF YOU SET THE PREVIOUS THREE VARIABLES PROPERLY OR ELSE IT WILL ASK YOU TO SET THE MISSING VARIABLES INSTEAD.

 ![CYBERZENO_2021_July_04__214603](https://user-images.githubusercontent.com/63403140/124391193-4367f100-dd11-11eb-831d-e030f29455d8.gif)